horaciovelvetine/ForceDrawnGraphs/docs/DEVLOG.md

 - [ ] Given the limited number of properties, it may make sense to keep these in local memory (not delegate this to wikimedia), or delegate it, but fetch this on startup (once per period of time, on command, etc) then keep a copy in memory to remove this query and speed up response time.

 # Sunday May 12, 2024
-- [ ] The StatementGroupImpl class has a getBestStatements() method which mentions the StatementRank.ENUM --> given this exists might be something to leveraging in weighting the edges of the graph.
+- [X] The StatementGroupImpl class has a getBestStatements() method which mentions the StatementRank.ENUM --> given this exists might be something to leveraging in weighting the edges of the graph.
-- [ ] The entry is a search by title which is extremely ridgid and will likely need to be replaced with something flexible in case the search by title fails to find a suitable starting place
+- [X] The entry is a search by title which is extremely ridgid and will likely need to be replaced with something flexible in case the search by title fails to find a suitable starting place - fuzzy added - still has a TODO around the possibly null return.

 # Monday May 13, 2024
-- [ ] https://www.mediawiki.org/wiki/API:Links -> for getting some links
+- https://www.mediawiki.org/wiki/API:Links -> for getting some links
-- [ ] Some of the statements (when initially fetched) come with an attribute of time (which is a date) - where older statements could (slightly) be weighted less than newer ones.
+- [X] Some of the statements (when initially fetched) come with an attribute of time (which is a date) - where older statements could (slightly) be weighted less than newer ones.
 - [ ] https://vscode.dev/github/horaciovelvetine/ForceDrawnGraphs/blob/wikidata-toolkit-examples-starttk.wikibaseapi/WikibaseDataFetcher.class#L63 --> theres a set 50 limit on the number of statements fetched, which may be a good starting point for the number of edges to fetch at a time.

 # Tuesday May 14, 2024